Pat Cash is an Australian Tennis Legend.

 He coached British player Greg Rusedski until 2000 for a brief spell and has also coached fellow Aussie Mark Philipoussis.

-Pat Cash was inducted into the Australian Tennis Hall of Fame at the 2003 Australian Open and in doing so became the youngest ever inductee.
+Cash was inducted into the Australian Tennis Hall of Fame at the 2003 Australian Open, becoming the youngest ever inductee.